dimanlm/statsBotCyTech/README.md

 # NLM Bot

+Some commits and branches will be missing because the main development repository is private.

 Project built on DiscordJS v13.
 The bot retrieves and displays Rainbow Six Siege stats in your server, thanks to [**r6api.js**](https://www.npmjs.com/package/r6api.js) package and Ubisoft's public API.
+You can only track players who play on PC.

 There are a variety of commands, you can use **$help** to see all of them.